Sean-Bradley/Design-Patterns-In-Python/adapter/README.md

 The time module provides time related functions, most notably in my case, the current epoch (ticks) since `January 1, 1970, 00:00:00 (UTC)` .

-The `time` module provides many options which are outlined in more detail at [https://docs.python.org/3/library/time.html](https://docs.python.org/3/library/time.html)
+The `time` module provides many options that are outlined in more detail at [https://docs.python.org/3/library/time.html](https://docs.python.org/3/library/time.html)

 In [/adapter/cube_a.py](/adapter/cube_a.py), I check the `time.time()` at various intervals to compare how long a task took.